jshprentz/meetup2xibo/docs/prerequisites.rst

 Skills Needed
 -------------

+- Run commands from Linux shell
+- Schedule cron jobs
+- Edit configuration files
+- Access Xibo CMS as administrator

 You must be able to run commands on your computer.
-On Linux, use a terminal window to enter commands.
+On Linux, you can use a terminal window to enter commands.
-On Windows, use a command or PowerShell window.
+On Windows, you can use a command or PowerShell window.
-From a remote computer, connect via ssh to run commands.
+From a remote computer, you can connect via ssh to run commands.

 You must be able to schedule commands on your computer to run meetup2xibo periodically.